N3RDIUM/AstroPi/README.md

 ##  CODE
 - [ ] Create a startup script for the raspberry pi which runs git pull and starts the server
-- [x] Add nav to the homepage route
+- [ ] Display integration
+- [ ] Major UI overhaul
+- [ ] Let the user control ALL settings, not just exposure time and gain.
-- [ ] Custom image filenames
+- [ ] ISO -> Gain
-- [ ] Astrometry
+- [ ] Non-persistent preview, just overwrite a `preview.jpg`
+- [ ] Create an index of captured files, allow the user to see them sequentially ("gallery" page?)
-- [ ] Two-way settings sync between the pi and the client
+- [ ] Allow the user to transfer the captured files to a USB device instead of zipping and downloading
+- [ ] Internal storage management: allow the user to delete captures from older sessions
+- [ ] "Session" paradigm for separating data from different sessions